-The worst moment came when I proudly turned a sharp corner, only to rear-end some blond Scandinavian kid at the back of a queue at a junction (this one, to be precise – and looking at the photo has brought back all sorts of unpleasant emotions).
+The worst moment came when I proudly turned a sharp corner, only to rear-end some blond Scandinavian kid at the back of a queue at a junction (this one, to be precise; Oh God Why).
 The car I crashed into, shunted forward into the next one, starting a small domino effect, propelling a Norwegian boy into the middle of the junction, where he was struck by two other cars going in opposite directions.
 After some worried gasps, a pall fell over the crowd of watching parents, broken moments later by the first cries of pain and anguish from their offspring.

 There was a pause as the staff in the control tower surveyed the havoc.
 “Use your brakes, number twenty-five,” said the voice over the PA system.
 It echoed in my head for decades.